 Around Wavelength (1994)

-This is actually a book, but the three texts were amalgamated into one volume.
+This is actually a book, but the three texts by three different authors were amalgamated into one volume.

 The Michael Snow Project: Visual Art (co-curator and co-author with Dennis Reid and Louise Dompierre), Toronto: Art Gallery of Ontario, The Power Plant and Alfred A. Knopf Canada, 1994.